zwh42/TensorFlowProjectTemplate/README.md

 --------------

 ```
+training_main.py
+evaluation_main.py

 ├──  base
 │   ├── base_model.py   - this file contains the abstract class of the model.
 │   └── base_train.py   - this file contains the abstract class of the trainer.
 │
-│
 ├── model               - this folder contains any model of your project.
 │   └── mnist_model.py
+│
 ├── config               - this folder contains training config settings in json format.
 │   └── mnist_model.py
+│
 ├── trainer             - this folder contains trainers of your project.
 │   └── mnist_trainer.py
 │
 ├──  wrappers
-│    └── layer_wrappers.py  - here's the wrappers for frequent used layers in CNN model.
+│    └── layer_wrappers.py  - here's the wrappers for frequent used layers in TensorFlow model.
+│
 ├──  data_generator
 │    └── data_generator.py  - here's the data_generator that is responsible for all data handling.
 │